rob-blackbourn/jetblack-messagebus-python3/README.md

 # jetblack-messagebus-python3

+## Overview

-A Python3 client for the [jetblack-messagebus](https://github.com/rob-blackbourn/jetblack-messagebus).
+This is a Python 3.7+ client for the [jetblack-messagebus](https://github.com/rob-blackbourn/jetblack-messagebus).

+It follows the publish-subscribe pattern, and includes support for "notification" of a subscription by another client.
+This allows it to provide data on-demand.

+See the server documentation for more detailed information.

 ## Example